mayouni/stzlib/libraries/stzlib/doc/articles/stzstringart.md

 #        *       *       *
 #       30     300    3000
 ```
-You can configure the table's stroke, adjustment, and other thinks, but let's keep it simple for now.
+> [NOTE]

-This feature is excellent for displaying data in a readable, organized manner, which can be particularly useful for game statistics, inventory management, or any scenario requiring tabular data presentation.
+> You can configure the table's stroke, adjustment, and other thinks, but let's keep it simple for now.

 ### Visual Search and Highlight